-He then pointed out a spot for me to target, further upstream about five meters, along an exposed rock.
+He then pointed out a spot to target, further upstream about five meters, along an exposed rock.

 I gripped the handle far too tightly for the first hour or two and used more force than necessary to cast my line.

 I know this because my right hand would start to go numb, at which point I was forced to take a break and allow healthy circulation to resume.

 Within a few hours on the river, I felt a tug.
 A 12-inch wild brown trout had taken the bait.

 I shouted, “I got one!”
 Rex began wading over while instructing me on how to reel it in slowly.

 As he arrived and I brought the fish close enough, he scooped it up with a handheld net, removed the hook, and handed it to me for a photo-op.
 I then released the little guy to continue on his way.

 Wild brown trout are the most common fish found in the Poudre River.
 According to Wikipedia, they can grow up to five to eight pounds here.
 Farm-raised rainbow trout are also present.

-Following lunch on the banks of the river, and a little more time in the water there, we drove to another nearby spot, where a rocky canyon wall rose steeply above us.
+Following lunch on the river bank and a little more time in the water there, we drove to another nearby spot, where a rocky canyon wall rose steeply above us.

 I'd about reached my limit, so we exited the second spot after 30 minutes and headed back to Fort Collins.

 All in all, my first fly fishing experience was a lot of fun.
 It lived up to my expectations as a quiet, relaxing way to commune with nature, though my form could certainly use some work.

 As a beginner, a guided trip is absolutely the way to go.
 Aside from an experienced guide like Rex being an encyclopedia of knowledge, he directed me to fish in places that gave me the best chance of catching something.